w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 [Substrate API Sidecar](https://github.com/paritytech/substrate-api-sidecar).

 Transactions constructed for runtime `n` will not work for runtimes `>n`.
-If a runtime upgrade occurs before broadcasting a priorly constructed transaction, you will need to reconstruct with the appropriate runtime version and corresponding metadata.
+If a runtime upgrade occurs before broadcasting a priorly constructed transaction, you will need to reconstruct it with the appropriate runtime version and corresponding metadata.

 ### For [Nominators](../maintain/maintain-guides-how-to-nominate-polkadot.md)